 - For Cooking Dal:

 - Wash and soak chana dal for at least 2 hours in 3 cups of water.

-- Drain the water and in pressure cooker add dal, 2-1/2 cups of water, salt, turmeric, green chili, and ginger, close the cooker and cook over medium high heat.
+- Drain the water and in a pressure cooker add dal, 2-1/2 cups of water, salt, turmeric, green chilli, and ginger, close the cooker and cook over medium-high heat.